pharesim/hzannounce/README.md

 [HZ Announce](http://hzannounce.com) can be used to broadcast the public key of a new account.
 It will also send 2 HZ for the first transactions.

-The current implementation will always render a success message, even if the data entered is invalid.
-Result is logged to javascript console.

 Frontend created with Minimal Form Interface